- Philosophy of The Kennesaw Journal of Undergraduate Research

 Authors who publish with this journal agree to the following terms:

-The Journal of Global Initiatives applies a Creative Commons Attribution 4.0 International License (CC BY 4.0) to all publications.
+The Kennesaw Journal of Undergraduate Research applies a Creative Commons Attribution 4.0 International License (CC BY 4.0) to all publications.
 This license allows Authors and Readers to Share (copy and redistribute the material in any medium or format) and Adapt (remix, transform, and build upon the material) for any purpose, even commercially.
 The licensor cannot revoke these freedoms as long as you follow the license terms.

 Under the following terms: